Sessions and server side state

-For client side processes, it uses the same three kinds of client side process cookies.
+For client side process, it uses the same three kinds of client side process cookies.

-If you want to handle multiple sessions for the same site that can be created and discarded independently, you can create a new hierarchy of users scope that will use different cookies, with the function Eliom_common.create_scope_hierarchy.
+If you want to handle multiple sessions for the same site that could be created and discarded independently, you can create new "named" users scope that will use different cookies, with the function Eliom_common.create_scope_name.

-let custom_session_hierarchy = Eliom_common.create_scope_hierarchy "custom" let custom_session = `Session custom_session_hierarchy
+let custom_session_name = Eliom_common.create_scope_name "custom" let custom_session = `Session custom_session_name

-To discard a state, use the Eliom_state.discard function.
+To discard a state, use the Eliom_states.discard function.
 It will remove all server-side services and data (persistent or not) for the given scope.
-Used with ~scope:Eliom_common.default_session_scope, this will close a session.
-Used with ~scope:Eliom_common.default_group_scope, this will close all sessions in the group.
+Used with ~scope:Eliom_common.session, this will close a session.
+Used with ~scope:Eliom_common.session_group, this will close all sessions in the group.

 - You may also want to unset some request-scoped Eliom references when discarding a state,

 - If your state data contains opened file descriptors, they won't be closed by OCaml's garbage collector.
-Close them yourself! (for example using Gc.finalise).
+Close it yourself! (for example using Gc.finalise).

 Timeouts and session duration ¶

-The default timeout for sessions is one hour.
-Sessions will be automatically closed after this amount of time of inactivity from the user.
-You can change the timeout for your whole site using the Eliom_state.set_global_volatile_state_timeout.
+The default timeout for sessions in one hour.
+Sessions will be automatically closed after that amount of time of inactivity from the user.
+You can change that value for your whole site using the Eliom_state.set_global_volatile_state_timeout.

-It is also possible to change the default value for Eliom through the configuration file, like this:
+There is also a possibility to change the default value for Eliom in the configuration file like this:

 <extension findlib-package="ocsigenserver.ext.eliom"> <volatiletimeout value="7200"/> </extension>

-In the configuration files the value "infinity" means no timeout.
+In the configuration files the value "infinity" would mean no timeout.

 Secure session ¶

-By default, data and services saved in a session are available to requests using both HTTP and HTTPS.
-If you want to keep some state in a secure session that is visible only to a client accessing with the HTTPS protocol, you may provide the optional parameter ~secure:true when calling functions like Eliom_reference.eref, Eliom_registration.Html.register, etc.
+By default, data and services saved in a session are shared between client connecting with the http and https protocols.
+If you want to keep some state in a secure session that are visible only to client accessing with the https protocol, you may give the optionnal parameter ~secure:true when calling functions like Eliom_reference.eref, Eliom_registration.Html5.register, etc.

 Session groups ¶

-Session group is a kind of scope that allows sharing data or services between a set of sessions, typically all sessions for given user.
-For example, using persistent Eliom references with scope Eliom_common.default_group_scope is a convenient way to store data about a user without having to explicitly use an external database.
-(Persistent session group states are not discarded when all the sessions are closed).
+Session group is a kind of scope that allows to share data or services between a set of sessions, e.g. all sessions for given user.
+For example, using persistant Eliom references with scope Eliom_common.session_group is a convenient way to store data about a user without having to explicitly use an external database.

 A session group is identified by a name.
-The current session could be attached to a group of sessions using one of the following functions — depending on the nature of the data you want to share.
-They take the session group name as parameter:
+The current session could be attached to a group of session using one of the following functions –depending on the nature of data you want to share– that take the session group name as parameter:

-A session could be only attached to one group at a time, but it is possible to create multiple sessions for a same client attached to different groups, see section Hierarchies of scopes for more information.
+A session could be only attached to one group at a time, but it is possible to create multiple sessions for a same client attached to different groups, see section Named users scopes for more information.

 It's possible to fetch the current session group name of a session, if any, or to detach a session from a group.
 See the module Eliom_state for more information.